 I started a new job so I no longer have insurance at this time and I travel every day with my 2 year old daughter.
 I'm sometimes afraid of passing out while driving.
 I need help or at least answers, could someone please help me.

 I have the same problem.
 Try putting a ziplock bag full of ice on your neck.
 I had been trying heat and it only got worse.
 Advil helps alot too.
 I think the feeling like you are going to pass out is just a panic attack.
-Once you have a panic attack in a certain place, like the car, it is likely to happen again.
-I was about your same age when my panic attacks started.
-You have a new job and a baby to take care of which is alot of responsibility.
-I am sure you are stressed out.
-Hang in there and try to relax.

 I used to have problems with stress, but rather than headaches I got awful stomach cramps.
 It's not fun, I know.
 Some aromatherapy is really helpful.
 Try some lavender or chamomile essential oil in a diffuser or inhale a couple drops on a tissue.
 If you feel very stressed while driving, pull over for a minute and try to collect yourself.
 A lavender compress with a cool washcloth would also help.

 Try and get some time to yourself each day.
 That would be hard with a new job and a child, but even 15 minutes where you can put your feet up and relax is helpful.
 Try imagining soothing scenes, like a waterfall or a beach.
 Be aware of your breathing.
 I also find that keeping a journal is helpful.
 Writing down your worries can be surprisingly cathartic.
 Hope you feel better soon.